-Research Funding
+Research funding

 RIGHT Run is all about supporting research.
 It is through research that advances in the diagnosis, prevention, treatment and care of breast cancer are made.

 Applications for BRIGHT Run grants go through a rigorous process to ensure funds are spent well.
-Each year, applications are received by a committee of medical professionals, independent research and education specialists, who make recommendations to a Hamilton Health Sciences adjudication committee that awards the funds.
+Each year, applications are received by a committee of medical professionals, and independent research and education specialists, who make recommendations to a Hamilton Health Sciences adjudication committee that awards the funds.

 The applications are reviewed by specialized, independent research and education panels, which make recommendations to a committee that awards the funds.